 At Dime Water, Inc., prior to making a recommendation or providing a quote, we carefully look at your total water chemistry in order to recommend the best contaminant removal unit that works for you.
-Whether your water has elevated amounts of nitrates, sulfates, fluoride, arsenic or uranium, our compact and easy-to-use contaminant reduction/removal systems guarantee treated water 24/7, providing you and your family with piece of mind when it comes to pure drinking water.
+Whether your water has elevated amounts of nitrates, sulfates, fluoride, arsenic, or uranium, our compact and easy-to-use contaminant reduction/removal systems guarantee treated water 24/7, providing you and your family with peace of mind when it comes to pure drinking water.

 By using a variety of backwashing filter media and replaceable cartridge filters for our units, the typical range of contaminant removal is from 80 to 99%.

 All systems include meters to establish the proper point of regeneration and where critical alternating twin systems are employed to guarantee treated water 24/7.
 Properly designed and maintained, nitrate and sulfate reduction will exceed 95%.
 The content of sodium/potassium and chloride in the treated water will rise proportional to the level of the hardness + nitrate + sulfate.